-Humans are subject to making emotional decisions rather than rational ones, especially when it comes to feelings like safety and protection.
+Humans are subject to making emotional decisions rather than rational ones, especially when it comes to feelings like safety and security.

-Just last year, major health publisher Well & Good featured a “green witch” in an article on herbal rituals.
-She said that herbs like lavender could be incorporated into “mystical self-care practices.”
+In 2021, a major health publisher Well & Good featured a “green witch” in an article on herbal rituals.
+The witch claimed that herbs like lavender could be incorporated into “mystical self-care practices.”

 Sage is another herb which is often considered to remove negative energy in an indoor dwelling when burned.